 This Easy to make no-churn Northern Lights Ice Cream, tastes just like Vanilla with a hint of mint flavoring.

-The Great White North has some of the most spectacular Northern light displays also known as the aurora borealis.
 Which can seen been across many parts of the Northern Canadian provinces during the colder months of the year.

 These lights come out to light up the sky with the most beautiful neon bright colors at night that make my heart sore with joy.